ituethoslab/mappingacolonywebapp/README.md

 ## Dependencies

-A couple of JavaScript libraries is used.
+A couple of JavaScript libraries are used.

 * [Leaflet](https://leafletjs.com) for tilemaps
 * [D3](https://d3js.org) for CSV parsing, global map etc.